aniansh19019/raj-covid-19-grapher/README.md

 flask run
 ```
 The webapp will be hosted on localhost this way and can be accessed using the address displayed in the terminal.

+## Usage

+Once the webapp is running, visit the address printed on the terminal to access the web interface.
+From there the user can set all the relevant parameters as per their requirements and then click on "Generate Graph" to display the final result.

 ## Credits and Sources